Dance House Helsinki

 Design team: Teemu Kurkela, Pia Ilonen (ILO architects), Harri Lindberg, Kati Murtola (ILO architects), Teemu Taskinen, Hannu Rytky, Salla Oikkonen, Marko Pulli, Reetta Aarnio, Anniina Koskela, Jarno Vesa, Edit Bajsz, Tatu Laakso, Asmo Jaaksi, Samuli Miettinen, Juha Mäki-Jyllilä, Noora Liesimaa, Paula Salonen

 Promoting wellbeing is a well-established global trend, in which dance plays an ever-increasing role.
 Yet only very few buildings exist in the world, that are dedicated solely to dance.
-The Dance House Helsinki will become Finland’s first landmark venue promoting dance at both a grassroots and a professional level.
+The Dance House Helsinki is Finland’s first landmark venue promoting dance at both a grassroots and at a professional level.
+The Dance House is a new building attached to the former Cable Factory, built in the 1940’s – which is now the Finland’s largest cultural center.

 © Marc Goodwin